hackinhukk/UDCLogsAnalysis/README.md

 ### Prerequisites

+You will need to install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) pick the platform package for your respective operating system.

+You will then need to install [Vagrant](https://www.vagrantup.com/downloads.html) which is software that configures a virtual Machine

+You will then need to download the VM configuration.
-What things you need to install the software and how to install them
+Additionally, you will need to download the data and configure your directory.
+All of this information can be found  [here](https://classroom.udacity.com/nanodegrees/nd004/parts/8d3e23e1-9ab6-47eb-b4f3-d5dc7ef27bf0/modules/bc51d967-cb21-46f4-90ea-caf73439dc59/lessons/5475ecd6-cfdb-4418-85a2-f2583074c08d/concepts/14c72fe3-e3fe-4959-9c4b-467cf5b7c3a0)

 ```
 Give examples